ericrommel/python_test_automation_book/README.md

 Commands explained:
  - `git checkout main`: It is to switch to the forked `main` branch.
  - `git remote add upstream the-clone-https-url`: It helps you to create a label called `upstream` that is connected to the URL for the `main` project.
 This is a one-time configuration.
-Once done, you don't need to it again next time.
+Once done, you don't need to do it again next time.
  - `git pull upstream main`: It will bring all changes down onto your local.
-You’re pulling the code that lives at the `upstream` URL for the `main` project.
+You're pulling the code that lives at the `upstream` URL for the `main` project.
- - `git push origin main`: It makes your fork (the `origin`) be synced up with what’s on your local.
+ - `git push origin main`: It makes your fork (the `origin`) be synced up with what's on your local.

 **Note:** Create a folder called `homework` for each `week` and work only on this one.
 This will avoid conflicts from whatever has in the `main` project.